top of page

 Tomato cage as a dahlia support

-Early Dahlia Care
+Spring Dahlia Care

 Topping (also known as pinching plants) helps encourage branching and more blooms.
 When a dahlia is about 12" tall, snip off the top 3-4" just above a set of leaves.
-I’ll post a photo when I do this in late May.

 Fertilizing

 Many suggest modest fertilizing from planting until dahlias begin to bloom (roughly late July).
+Choose organic options whenever possible for the best for your plants and soil.

 Watering